griffithlab/regtools/docs/commands/junctions-extract.md

 | -o      | File to write output to.
 STDOUT by default.|
 | -r      | Region to extract junctions in.
 This is specified in the format "chr:start-end".
 If not specified, junctions are extracted from the entire BAM file.|
 | -h      | Display help message for this command.|
 | -s      | Strand specificity of RNA library preparation, where 0 = unstranded/XS, 1 = first-strand/RF, 2 = second-strand/FR.
 This option is required.
 If your alignments contain XS tags, these will be used in the "unstranded" mode.
+If you are unsure, we have created this [table](https://rnabio.org/module-09-appendix/0009/12/01/StrandSettings/) to help.

 ###Output
 The output is in the BED12 format which is described in detail [here.](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) Each line is an exon-exon junction as explained below.